acdh-oeaw/Teaching_CBS4DH/lectures/files.md

 * How your operating system does it?
   > By filename extensions
 * Why this is naive?
-  > 1. Download any PDF image, e.g. [this one](https://raw.githubusercontent.com/acdh-oeaw/Teaching_CBS4DH/2022S/lectures/images/arpanet.jpg)
+  > 1. Download any image, e.g. [this JPEG](https://raw.githubusercontent.com/acdh-oeaw/Teaching_CBS4DH/2022S/lectures/images/arpanet.jpg) (right click on the link and choose "Save target element as..." to download instead of opening it in the browser)
   > 2. Open it by double clicking
   > 3. Change its name to `arpanet.html`
   > 4. Try to open it by double clicking